 Looking at these policies in greater detail allows one to begin formalizing fairness.
-As discussed previously, $\pi_1$ is an intuitively unfair policy.
-Inspecting $\pi_2$ one discovers some appealing aspects.
+As discussed previously, π_1 is an intuitively unfair policy.
+Inspecting π_2 one discovers some positive aspects.
 Specifically, the customer with the larger size experiences a longer response time than the customer with the smaller size.
 This would seem to agree with what most would consider fair.
-But a natural next question is if you have a longer service time, how much longer should you have to wait?
+A natural next question is if one has a longer service time, how much longer should one have to wait?
 The answer to this question is, unsurprisingly, dependent on the experience of the other customers, or customer in this case.
-Under $\pi_2$ , $C_1$ has a response time equal to its service time, while $C_2$ has a response time greater than its service time.
+Under π_2 , C_1 has a response time equal to its service time, while C_2 has a response time greater than its service time.
 It is our stance that such a configuration is inherently unfair.
-In $\pi_1$ , $C_1$ is unfairly treated, while in $\pi_2$ , $C_2$ is unfairly treated.
-With this in mind we move our focus to $\pi_3$ .
-Similar to $\pi_2$ , under $\pi_3$ the customer with a longer service time, $C_2$ , also has a longer response time.
-But the difference here is the response time of $C_1$ does not equal its service time.
-That is, $R{C_1} > S{C_1}$ .
-The response time of $C_1$ is 1.5 times greater than its service time, i.e. $R{C_1}/S{C_1}=1.5$ .
+In π_1 , C_1 is unfairly treated, while in π_2 , C_2 is unfairly treated.
+With this in mind we move our focus to π_3 .
+Similar to π_2 , under π_3 the customer with a longer service time, C_2 , also has a longer response time.
+Here however, the response time of C_1 does not equal its service time.
+That is, $R{C_1} > S{C_1}$.
+The response time of C_1 is 1.5 times greater than its service time, i.e. $R{C_1}/S{C_1} = 1.5$.
 With respect to fairness, we now have a benchmark to compare against.
 That is, customers do not necessarily perceive the system as unfair if they experience longer than typical response times, but rather they perceive it as unfair if their response time is inordinately large relative to their service time (compared to the experience and size of other customers).
-Here, $R{C_1}/S{C_1} = R{C_2}/S{C_2}$ .
+Here, $R{C_1}/S{C_1} = R{C_2}/S{C_2}$.
 In other words, both customers have equal slowdowns.
 From here, fairness can formally be defined.